-Big salads are a staple for me at lunchtime; I like them packed with greens, topped with various vegetables, and generously drizzled with dressing.
 I often use cashews or other nut butters to thicken salad dressings, but once in a while I crave something a little lighter.
 So when I stumbled upon the Open Sesame Salad Dressing recipe in Blissful Bites, I knew that I had a winner.
+As I make it, it’s more of a creamy ginger miso salad dressing with a hint of sesame.
+And the surprising, low fat, high protein base is silken tofu!

-Though I eat a very soy-low diet, I do like a little tofu once in a while, and this salad dressing was an amazing way to use it.
-Even tofu-haters will delight in the fresh and creamy taste.
+Even tofu-haters will delight in the fresh and creamy vibe of this ginger miso salad dressing.
 I did alter the original recipe quite a bit, adding ginger instead of garlic, upping the sesame oil for a creamier and richer flavor, and spiking it with a little more vinegar to heighten the taste.
 Even with just that wee bit of maple syrup, this sesame salad dressing is surprisingly sweet, yet the overall flavor is somewhat mellow.

-- Place the tofu, sesame oil, rice vinegar, miso, ginger, maple syrup, and salt in your blender, and whiz until smooth (just 30 to 60 seconds).
+- Place the tofu, vinegar, miso, maple syrup, sesame oil, ginger, and salt in your blender, and whiz until smooth, about 1 minute.

-- Add water, 1 tablespoon at a time, until it reaches your desired consistency.
+- Blend in water, 1 tablespoon at a time, until it reaches your desired consistency.

-- Drizzle over salad, and garnish with toasted sesame seeds (see below), if desired.
+- Drizzle the dressing over salad, and garnish with toasted sesame seeds, if desired.